quadbio/latent-lego/README.md

 ## Overview

-LatentLego is designed to be a flexible kit for defining autoencoders by providing common building blocks that can be freely assembled.
+LatentLego is like a lego box with building blocks for autoencoders.
 Here's an overview:

 * `latent.models` - Here you can find Keras-compatible implementations of common single-cell autoencoder architectures, such as the `ZINBAutoencoder` ([Erslan 2019](https://www.nature.com/articles/s41467-018-07931-2)) or the `NegativeBinomialVAE` ([Lopez 2018](https://www.nature.com/articles/s41592-018-0229-2)).
 I also implemented some more experimental architectures like the `TopologicalAutoencoder` ([Moor 2019](https://arxiv.org/abs/1906.00722)).